 Looking for things to do in Costa Mesa?
-From the coolest shopping, delicious food, and unique art installations, here are all the best things to do, see, and eat in Costa Mesa!
+From the coolest shopping, delicious food, and unique art installations, here are all the things you must check out in Costa Mesa!

 Whether you are looking for world-class shopping, award-winning dining, or an acclaimed arts scene, there are plenty of things to do in Costa Mesa!

-Having grown up in Southern California, I’d always been familiar with Costa Mesa, but had never really known much about it beyond the fact that it was home to South Coast Plaza.
+Having grown up in nearby Los Angeles, I’d always been familiar with Costa Mesa, but had never really known much about it beyond the fact that it was home to South Coast Plaza.
 In recent years, I’d started hearing about the trendy vibe of Costa Mesa and I knew I’d have to explore it more (especially as I recently made the move from San Francisco to Orange County and it was now in my own backyard).

 Located in the heart of Orange County, Costa Mesa is often overlooked because of other destinations in the area, such as the beaches or Disneyland, which is a shame because it really has so much to offer – it is home to some of the best things to do in Orange County!
 It’s still got the feel of a hidden gem because even locals don’t know just how cool Costa Mesa is (yet).